SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

     <br>

     > The application can also be used with Safari browser and Internet Explorer 9.
 However, some features might not work as expected.

+### Postman

-* [Postman](https://www.getpostman.com/downloads/), to send requests to the integration flows that we deploy to SAP Cloud Integration.
+[Postman](https://www.getpostman.com/downloads/), to send requests to the integration flows that we deploy to SAP Cloud Integration.
 Follow the installation instructions included in this [tutorial: Install Postman REST Client](https://developers.sap.com/tutorials/api-tools-postman-install.html).
   > Once installed you can import the collection and environments included in the `./connecting-services-integration-suite-codejam/assets/postman` folder.

   > ![Import objects to Postman](./assets/import-objects-to-Postman.gif)